1pedro/sw-starter/README.md

 - [Sequence Diagrams](https://github.com/1pedro/sw-starter/blob/main/docs/sequence-diagrams.md)

-## Development Decisions
+## Backend Decisions

-### Backend

 - BFF Approach
     - Using BFF approach no persistent database was defined (only a sqlite file for statistics), keeping the SWAPI as the source of truth of Films and People.
     - Benefits:
         - Prevent inconsistency
         - Enforce UI-specific transformations
         - Reduce response payloads
     - Drawbacks:
         - Results are slow on startup (given there's no cache)
 - Workers
     - A scheduled worker handles recurring job
     - A queue worker listens for background tasks